JetBrains/intellij-sdk-docs/CONTRIBUTING.md

 ### _SUMMARY.md

-The table of contents for the site is displayed in the tree view on the left hand side of the site, and it is generated from the `_SUMMARY.md` file.
+The table of contents for the site is displayed in the tree view on the left-hand side of the site, and it is generated from the `_SUMMARY.md` file.
 It is a simple markdown list, with each item in the list being a link to another markdown page, either in the root folder, or sub-folders.
 The list can have nested items, which will be displayed as child items in the table of contents.

 ```md
 # Summary